cshum/level-transactions/README.md

 `put()` inserts data into transaction object, and will only be inserted into store upon successful commit.

-It acquires a write lock for the `key`, and callback only when lock acquired.
+It acquires a lock for the `key`, and callback only when lock acquired.
 Otherwise if write lock failed due to potential deadlock, callback with error Deadlock.

 ###tx.del(key[, options][, callback])